-The Exchange Act requires that we include in this Proxy Statement a non-binding advisory stockholders vote on our executive compensation as described in this Proxy Statement (commonly referred to as "Say-on-Pay") and a non-binding stockholders vote to advise on whether the Say-on-Pay vote should occur every one, two or three years (commonly referred to as "Say When on Pay").
+The Exchange Act requires that we include in this Proxy Statement a non-binding advisory stockholders vote on our executive compensation as described in this Proxy Statement (commonly referred to as "Say-on-Pay").

 We encourage stockholders to review the "Compensation Discussion and Analysis" and the "Executive Compensation" sections of this Proxy Statement.
 VSE's consistent value creation over the long term is reinforced by and aligned with the executive compensation program.
 We believe the program strikes the appropriate balance between utilizing responsible, measured pay practices and effectively incentivizing our executives to dedicate themselves fully to value creation for our stockholders.
 This balance is evidenced by the following: